公 法 评 论 |

 de Chardin's Le Phénomène Humain (Paris: Editions Seuil, 1957).
 Teilhard's

-work was praised as "an act of spiritual liberation" and "a vision of
+work was praised as "an act of spiritual liberation" and "a

 Journal of Libertarian Studies